 The most important decision you have to make when you enroll though your health insurance exchange is what level of coverage to obtain.
 The health insurance plans offered though state exchanges all have standardized levels of coverage to enable consumers to better compare their costs.
 Four levels of coverage are available, each of which cover a specified percentage of covered benefits:

-The bronze plans are cheapest, but they also require you to pay the most out-of-pocket—you’ll have to pay for 40% of covered benefits yourself up to an annual out-of-pocket limit of $6,350 for individuals and $12,700 for families (lower in some states).
-After the limit is reached, your insurance pays 100% of the cost.
+The bronze plans are cheapest, but they also require you to pay the most out-of-pocket.
+After the out-of-pocket limit is reached, your insurance pays 100% of the cost.

 If you choose a bronze plan, you’ll not only have the lowest possible premiums, but you’ll have another potential benefit as well: the ability to establish a health savings account (HSA).